Skip to content

 Go with an ARM and Hope for the Best

-If you want a self-service mortgage, you could also just go with an adjustable-rate mortgage, which will rise and fall over time as the economy does its thing.
+If you want a self-service mortgage, you could also just go with an adjustable-rate mortgage straight from the get-go, which rise and fall over time as the economy does its thing.

 While this might sound silly, tons of homeowners who took out ARMs prior to the recent housing crisis actually wound up with rock-bottom interest rates without lifting a finger.